bamame/Final-Assignment---Process-Documentation/README.md

 # 3. System Design

 ## Objective
-The System Design phase focuses on creating detailed design documentation for the system's architecture and components.
-Key activities include verifying external design documents, updating the requirements document, and drafting the system design document.
-Deliverables include interface, database, detailed, and overall design specifications to ensure alignment and readiness for implementation.
+The system design phase focuses on creating detailed documentation for the system's architecture and components.
+It involves verifying external design documents, updating requirements, and drafting design specifications to ensure alignment with project goals.
+This phase prepares the system for implementation by defining interfaces, databases, and overall structure.

 ## Key Activities
 - Start: Begin the system design phase.